ARCSnake V2: Mechanical Adaptations For An Amphibious Multi-Domain Screw-Propelled Snake-Like Robot: Abstract

 \section{Abstract}

-Robotic exploration in extreme environments—such as caves, oceans, and planetary surfaces—poses significant challenges, particularly in locomotion across diverse terrains.
-Conventional wheeled or legged robots often struggle in these contexts due to surface variability.
-This paper presents ARCSnake V2, an amphibious, screw-propelled, snake-like robot designed for teleoperated or autonomous locomotion across land, granular media, and aquatic environments.
+Robotic exploration in extreme environments, such as caves, oceans, and extraplanetary surfaces, poses significant challenges, specifically locomotion across diverse terrains.
+Conventional wheeled or legged robots often struggle in such contexts due to variability in traction.
+This paper presents ARCSnake V2, an adaptation of ARCSnake V1 with additional amphibious capabilities for aquatic environments.
 ARCSnake V2 combines the high mobility of hyper-redundant snake robots with the terrain versatility of Archimedean screw propulsion.
-Key contributions include a water-sealed mechanical design with serially linked screw and joint actuation, an integrated buoyancy control system, and teleoperation via a kinematically-matched handheld controller.
-The robot’s design and control architecture enable multiple locomotion modes—screwing, wheeling, and sidewinding—with smooth transitions between them.
-Extensive experiments validate its underwater maneuverability, communication robustness, and force-regulated actuation.
-These capabilities position ARCSnake V2 as a versatile platform for exploration, search and rescue, and environmental monitoring in multi-domain settings.
+Key contributions include a water-sealed mechanical design with serially linked screw and joint actuation, and an integrated buoyancy control system.
+Extensive experiments validate its underwater capabilities for diving and surfacing, as well as force-regulated actuation.
+These capabilities position ARCSnake V2 as a versatile platform for exploration, search-and-rescue, and environmental monitoring in multi-domain settings.